How Unused Vacation Days Affect The Bottom Line

 Time Off Drives Productivity and Creativity

-Not only does vacation reduce stress, it also increases creativity.
-In fact, according to an article published by Psychology Today, "Brain imaging studies show that doing nothing, being idle, daydreaming, and relaxing create alpha waves in the brain that are key to creative insights and innovative breakthroughs."
+According to an article published by Psychology Today, "Brain imaging studies show that doing nothing, being idle, daydreaming, and relaxing create alpha waves in the brain that are key to creative insights and innovative breakthroughs."
 This finding counters the common misconception that working longer accomplishes more.

 More Vacation Improves Team Morale

-- For example: DeShaun has a deadline approaching for a project.
+For example: DeShaun has a deadline approaching for a project.
 This particular project is a group presentation—which is out of DeShaun's comfort zone.
 When DeShaun meets with his team to review the final project, he continually brings up things that could go wrong in the presentation.
 His teammates, responding to DeShaun's stress, become less certain and become stressed as well.